patternfly/patternfly-org/packages/v4/src/content/design-guidelines/usage-and-behavior/toolbar/toolbar.md

 **Toolbar with pagination**
 <img src="./img/basic-toolbar-pagination.png"  alt="basic toolbar with pagination"  width="1210"/>

 When pagination is used, the pagination component replaces the item count.
 It should be the right-most element.
 Here, the toolbar is shown with both full and compact pagination options.
+Compact pagination consumes less horizontal space and is the recommend choice unless your application requires more precise control over paging options (like the ability to navigate to a specific page).

 **Toolbar with an icon group**
 <img src="./img/basic-toolbar-icons.png"  alt="basic toolbar with an icon group"  width="1210"/>